How to Find Your Vocal Range and Voice Type

 Learn how to figure out where your voice can naturally go

-As an aspiring singer, it’s essential to know your vocal range – the range of notes your voice can naturally hit without strain or cracking.
+As an aspiring singer, knowing your vocal range – the range of notes your voice can naturally hit without strain or cracking – is essential.

 Let’s get it…

-Before we get into actually how to find your vocal range, you need to know how much works – specifically music notes.
+Before we get into actually finding your range, you need to know how much works – specifically music notes.

-Pitches (how high or low musical notes are) are denoted in groups by the letters A-G. The different groupings are denoted by numbers.
-So you can have a note called A1 and a note called E4, etc.
+Pitches (how high or low musical notes are) are denoted in groups of letters from A-G. These are the musical notes used in Western music.
+The different groupings of these notes (A-G) are denoted by numbers.
+You can have a note called A1 and a note called E4, etc.

 An octave is the same note as another note, just higher or lower in pitch.
-So A1 is an octave below A2.
-A4 is an octave above A3.
+So A1 is an octave below A2 (so it’s lower in pitch).
+A4 is an octave above A3 (so it’s higher in pitch).

 Go look at a piano and you’ll see that the keyboard is made up of the same grouping of 12 notes (5 black notes, and 6 white notes) over and over again.
-Those are different octaves of the same note.
+Those are all the same notes, but in different octaves.

-If you look in the very center of the keyboard, you’ll see the middle C note.
+If you look in the very center of any piano, you’ll see the middle C note.
 This is denoted as C3.

 If you move to the left of the keyboard, the number goes DOWN.
 If you move to the right, it goes UP.